ropensci/rfishbase/inst/doc/rfishbase/rfishbase_github.md

-To facilitate the extraction, visualization, and integration of this data in research, we have written the `rfishbase` package for the R language for statistical computing and graphics [@rteam2012].
-R is a freely available open source computing environment that is used extensively in ecological research, with a large library of packages built explicitly for this purpose [@kneib2007].
+To facilitate the extraction, visualization, and integration of this data in research, we have written the `rfishbase` package for the R language for statistical computing and graphics (R Development Core Team 2012).
+R is a freely available open source computing environment that is used extensively in ecological research, with a large library of packages built explicitly for this purpose (Kneib 2007).

 In this paper, we illustrate how the `rfishbase` package is synchronized with the FishBase database, describe its functions for extracting,